Anthroposophy: Religious nature

 As an explicitly spiritual movement, anthroposophy has sometimes been called a religious philosophy.
 In 1998 People for Legal and Non-Sectarian Schools (PLANS) started a lawsuit alleging that anthroposophy is a religion for Establishment Clause purposes and therefore several California school districts should not be chartering Waldorf schools; the lawsuit was dismissed in 2012 for failure to show anthroposophy was a religion.
 A 2012 paper in legal science reports this verdict as being provisional, and disagrees with its result, i.e. anthroposophy was declared "not a religion" due to an outdated legal framework.
 Another author disagrees with the point of that paper.
 Yet another author agrees with the point of that paper.
 In 2000, a French court ruled that a government minister's description of anthroposophy as a cult was defamatory.
 The French governmental anti-cults agency MIVILUDES reported that it remains vigilant about Anthroposophy, especially because of its deviant medical applications and its work with underage persons, and that the works of Grégoire Perra which lambast anthroposophical medicine do not constitute defamation.
 Anthroposophical MDs think diseases are caused primarily by karma and demons, rather than materialistic causes.
 The Gospel of Luke is their main handbook of medical science; this makes them believe they have magical powers, and that medicine is essentially a form of magic.
 The professional French organization of Anthroposophic MDs have sued Mr. Perra for such claims; they have been condemned to pay 25,000 Euros damages for abusively suing him.

 Julian Rivers stated that is by no means easy to tell whether the Steiner schools are religious schools.
 The Anthroposophist N.C.
 Thomas denies that Anthroposophy is a religion.
 Joel Beversluis recognizes that is what Anthroposophists claim.
-Two Socialist German scholars say Anthroposophy is semi-religious.
+Two Marxist-Leninist German scholars say Anthroposophy is semi-religious.
 James A. Santucci says Anthroposophy is based upon esoteric Christianity.
 Scholars state that Anthroposophy is influenced by Christian Gnosticism.
 The Catholic Church did in 1919 issue an edict classifying Anthroposophy as "a neognostic heresy" despite the fact that Steiner "very well respected the distinctions on which Catholic dogma insists".
 The secular scholar Joan Braune agrees that Anthroposophy is Gnosticism.